Catherine Havasi: Career

 In 2010, Havasi was among the team that founded Luminoso, a text analytics software company building on the work of ConceptNet.

 Havasi was named among Boston Business Journals "40 Under 40", of business and civic leaders making a major impact in their respective fields in 2014.
 Fast Company included her in its "100 Most Creative People in Business 2015" listing.

+In 2019, the U.S Embassy invited Dr. Catherine to Portugal to give a series of lectures on "Practical Natural Language Processing" due to her work at MIT, expanding the fields of transfer and meta learning, educational outreach, natural language understanding, and computational creativity.